pftaylor61/ocws-commerce-adminbar/README.md

 The plugin was originally designed for WooCommerce, and then updated to work with the new open source Classic Commerce.

+## Version 1.0.1
+Menu now appears on both front and back ends.

 ## Version 1.0.0
 Version 1 us now stable, and works with both WooCommerce and Classic Commerce.